ethnhll/GeneQueens/README.md

 -------

-This project was developed in [Eclipse](http://www.eclipse.org) (specifically version 4.4 Luna) and can be imported as an Eclipse in a number of ways.
+This project was developed in [Eclipse](http://www.eclipse.org) (specifically version 4.4 Luna) and can be imported as an Eclipse project in a number of ways.
 If you have git integrated with your Eclipse environment, you can simply clone the repository through your favorite git tool and import the project as an existing project.

 Version